-- Alien Space Bats: Plenty of scenarios involving these metaphysical mammals have their very own section.
+- Alien Space Bats: Plenty of scenarios involving these metaphysical mammals had their very own section.

 - Alternate History: Amazingly enough.

 - Berserk Button: For some users, AH.Com.
-It comes up a lot in the Bitch Thread as former and current members criticise what they see as flaws in the current forum.
+It came up a lot in the Bitch Thread as former and current members criticised what they see as flaws in the current forum.

 - Self-Deprecation: Alex once described his site as a Wretched Hive, tongue firmly in cheek.